Home » Food » Cooking & Preserving » Recipes » Dessert » Pumpkin Coconut Macaroons

 4. In a small bowl, whisk together the maple syrup and pumpkin until emulsified.

 5. Pour the wet ingredients into the dry and mix well.
-It will seem a little stiff.
+It will seem stiff, just keep mixing.

-6. Form the batter into tight balls between the palm, or pack into a cookie scoop before placing on prepared baking sheet.
+6. Form the batter into tight balls between the palm, or use a cookie scoop before placing on prepared baking sheet.
 The macaroons don't spread, feel free to place them close together on the pan.

 7. Bake in the preheated oven for 18 to 20 minutes or until edges are golden.